 Perfect Eyeshadow: LOVE Hands down, the most pigmented eyeshadows I’ve ever tried, and that’s saying a lot.
 I love that you can create custom refillable palettes, use them wet or dry and as brow powders.
 If I could compare them to anything, I would compare them to LORAC Pro shadows, but believe it or not, they are more pigmented still.
 I am planning a separate post on these with swatches.

 Perfect Blush: LOVE While I wish there were more than 2 matte colors, these are mega pigmented and the pan sizes are huge so it will last you forever.
 The shades with shimmer look radiant on the clients I’ve used them on.
 1-Alive and 3-Possible are my favorites and 6-Glowing is a really nice subtle highlighter.

 10 Years Younger Finish Spray: LOVE Being that Urban Decay’s All Nighter is the only setting spray in my kit, a spray made by Skindinavia, and the ingredient list for this one is identical, I already loved this.
 It truly works and is worth the 5 seconds it takes to spritz it on for long-lasting makeup.

 Perfect Bronzer: MEH I won’t reach for this too much as it’s pretty shimmery.
-On mature skin, it can enhances texture and pores if not used carefully.
+On mature skin, it can enhance texture and pores if not used carefully.
 It does create a nice glow but I would like it so much better minus the damn shimmer.
 Younger clients would enjoy it I’m sure.